mhakanda/cc_yukiko/README.md

 - median_unique.py

-I considered this program would be excuted periodically and the median would update during each run.
+I considered this program would be executed periodically and the median would update during each run.
 The program creates/updates log.txt in the tweet_input folder, and records the total number of tweets and words.
-Next time the program runs, it reads log file and re-calculates the median for only new tweets.
+Next time the program runs, it reads log.txt file and re-calculates the median for only new tweets.